LivePersonInc/developer-center/pages/Solutions/IVRDeflectionSolution/settinguptheivr.md

 2. Configure the landing page URL to which consumers will be redirected after clicking on the link attached to the SMS.

-  * The page must contain the LiveEngage tag.
+  * The page must contain the Web Tag.

   * The page should be a simple page with limited content so that it loads quickly.